 ALICE® refers to people who are asset limited, income constrained, and employed.
 ALICE nonprofit employees live in households that earn more than the federal poverty level, but less than what it costs to survive in the counties where they live.
 They can’t afford the basics, including housing, child care, food, transportation, health care, technology, and taxes.

-In a new fact sheet, United for ALICE and Independent Sector consider the broader benefits of lifting nonprofit sector workers up to the ALICE threshold.
+In this fact sheet, United for ALICE and Independent Sector consider the broader benefits of lifting nonprofit sector workers up to the ALICE threshold.
 Investing in nonprofit workers who are struggling financially has a multiplier effect on local economies and positive impacts on government revenue and spending, with cascading benefits for communities.

 In total, the monetary value of meeting basic needs for all nonprofit workers’ households in the U.S. would have yielded $100 billion in economic activity in 2023 – a 32% return on investment.
 Investing in nonprofit missions and nonprofit workers is an aligned approach to strengthening communities and helping people in need.